modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 cover_image: https://raw.githubusercontent.com/open-wc/blog-posts/master/2020-04-introducing-mdjs-interactive-demos-everywhere/images/aaron-burden-TNlHf4m4gpI-unsplash.jpg
 ---

-We are incredible proud to announce our latest web improvements.
+We are incredibly proud to announce our latest web improvements.
 We call it "Modern Web".

 ## What is Modern Web?

-Modern Web will host all developer tools which are to general to be only on [Open Web Components](https://open-wc.org).
+Modern Web will host all developer tools which are too general to be only on [Open Web Components](https://open-wc.org).

-We are same Open Web Components developers but we split the general modern web development related topics away from the web components specifics.
+We are the same Open Web Components developers but we split the general modern web development related topics away from the web components specifics.

 You can find our new home at [modern-web.dev](https://modern-web.dev).
 All our tools are available on npm within the [@web](https://www.npmjs.com/org/web) npm namespace.
 Our code is open source and on [github.com/modernweb-dev/web](https://github.com/modernweb-dev/web).
-For updates you can follow us on [Twitter](https://twitter.com/modern_web_dev).
+For updates, you can follow us on [Twitter](https://twitter.com/modern_web_dev).

-## What we stands for
+## What we stand for

 ### Low barrier to entry

 Tooling that works out of the box and seldomly requires configuration.
-Knowledge of HTML, CSS and JS should be all you need.
+Knowledge of HTML, CSS, and JS should be all you need.
 We go back to the old days where we wrote html we understood.
-Include some scripts and link some css and you are ready to go.
+Include some scripts and link some CSS and you are ready to go.
 No longer do you need a degree in Webpack to deploy an application.

 ### Performance

 We care about performance and therefore we encourage to ship as little code to your users as possible.
 By utilizing what the modern browser offers out of the box to minimize user code.
-Combining this with tools that understand html/css/js we can produce small high performant websites.
+Combining this with tools that understand HTML/CSS/JS we can produce small high performant websites.

 ### Close to the browser

 Following the browser ensures that your knowledge and skill remain relevant over time.
 Frameworks may come and go, but the browser stays.
-This means that we value browser solutions over tooling that goes into the opposite direction.
+This means that we value browser solutions over tooling that goes in the opposite direction.

 ## Our vision of the future

 Modern Web is our starting point into a list of tools that will enable you to create websites as a mere mortal human.
-In the end we will offer a complete set of tools to enable building modern websites for and with the browser.
+In the end, we will offer a complete set of tools to enable building modern websites for and with the browser.

 Our tools are generally comprised of many individual parts/plugins/packages.
 Each of those packages tries to cover the smallest possible feature set but still solving an isolated problem domain.
-You may find these smaller packages useful but generally we advice to consume our opinionated and more user friendly packages.
+You may find these smaller packages useful but generally, we advise you to consume our opinionated and more user-friendly packages.

 Each of our opinionated tools will come with a learning section that guides you step by step into using the specific tool.
-Furthermore there will be a comprehensive documentation for each of those tool and also for all the different parts/plugins/packages it's made of.
+Furthermore, there will be comprehensive documentation for each of those tools and also for all the different parts/plugins/packages it's made of.

-We start off our journey with a brand new `Web Test Runner` that actually uses the browser as we see that as the area with the biggest gap.
+We start our journey with a brand new `Web Test Runner` that uses the browser as we see that as the area with the biggest gap.

 ## Web Test Runner